-Roaches are designed with two wings, a thick and a thin wing.
-Although only one of these wings is used to achieve flight.
+Roaches are designed with two wings, a thick and a thin wing, although only one of these wings is used to achieve flight.

-Why Some Cockroaches Never Fly?
+Why do Some Cockroaches Never Fly?

 Flying cockroaches do so because they find gliding more efficient and time-saving when compared with crawling.

-Their legs are strong and carry them as far as 50 body length in a second.
+Their legs are strong and carry as far as 50 body lengths in a second.